New restrictions from Thursday 5 November

 - New Businesses and Entrepreneurs are invited to join a free course – Essex Business Accelerator, funded by Essex County Council and delivered by Colbea.

-- Business Transformation Workshop, by Let’s Do Business Group
+- Business Transformation Workshop, delivered by Back to Business Essex.

 Safe town centres and open spaces